 Participation in the diocesan IME Phase 2 programme is expected and required by the bishops of the diocese.
 Incumbents and curates should seek to avoid clashes with parish commitments, for stipendiary and other full-time curates the expectation is full participation.
 Ordained self-supporting curates should attend any days offered at weekends and access any other days when work commitments allow.
-On those few occasions for which apologies for absence have to be given, they should be made both to the IME Phase 2 Officer and to the IME Administration Officer, who needs to know numbers for each day.
+On those few occasions for which apologies for absence have to be given, they should be made both to the Training Team Leader and to the IME Administration Officer, who needs to know numbers for each day.
 There are compulsory training days each year in the IME Phase 2 programme and curates are encouraged to attend further training sessions from the IME Phase 2 programme.
-Curates in their final year of curacy are expected to attend any IME training days that they may have missed.
+If possible, missed days should be attended in the final year of curacy.